OptiMatX/optimatx.github.io/home.md

       <a href="#">Contact</a>
     </nav>
     <main>
-      <h2>Welcome to Math Club!</h2>
+      <h2>Welcome to Math Club of IIT Patna!</h2>
       <p>We're a group of students who love math and want to learn more about it.
-We meet every Wednesday after school to work on problems and puzzles, discuss interesting math topics, and prepare for competitions.</p>
+We meet every day after college to work on problems and puzzles, discuss interesting math topics, and prepare for competitions.</p>
       <p>If you're interested in joining, come to one of our meetings or contact us for more information.
 We welcome students of all levels and backgrounds!</p>
       <h2>Upcoming Events</h2>
       <ul>